-Graduate students in the College of Science are integral members of research teams, collaborating with faculty, postdoctoral associates, undergraduates and researchers from other parts of the world.
+Graduate students in the College of Science are integral members of research teams, collaborating with faculty, postdoctoral fellows, undergraduates and researchers from institutions around the world.

-There are over 400 graduate students in the college, making discoveries in applied and computational mathematics and statistics, biological sciences, chemistry and biochemistry, mathematics, and physics as well as numerous interdisciplinary fields.
-Investigators in each department are seeking new understanding and knowledge that could have significant application to big problems in the world, including energy, health and the environment.
-Graduate students are vital members of centers and institutes such as the Eck Institute for Global Health, the Center for Applied Mathematics, QuarkNet and the Interdisciplinary Center for the Study of Biocomplexity.
+There are more than 550 graduate students in the college, asking the big questions and making discoveries in a variety of subject areas as well as numerous interdisciplinary fields.
+Investigators in each department are seeking new understanding and knowledge that could have significant application to the world’s most pressing problems, including energy, health and the environment.
+Graduate students are vital members of their labs, as well as a multitude of centers and institutes across campus.

 Notre Dame graduate students pursue research and are supported in scholarly cultivation through the Graduate School's holistic approach to Graduate Training, which centers on a dual commitment to professional development and student well-being.
 Science graduate students are also offered a variety of opportunities in their research.